 Since the majority of threats to our gas system occur when someone accidently digs too close to one of our gas pipes — potentially striking a natural gas line and causing anything from a small leak to an explosion — there is something easy that almost anyone can do.
 Put on your nosy neighbor hat (but stay six feet away) and call us any time you notice someone digging without the presence of a markout.
-Last year, PSE&G responded to more than 890 incidents, 746 of which were gas-related, due to damage caused by an excavator.
+In 2020, PSE&G responded to 913 excavating damages (756 gas, 157 electric).
 Most of these incidents are avoidable and only require a phone call for a free markout, where one of our technicians comes out and marks where the gas lines are so you don’t accidentally hit a pipe.
 And rest assured, PSE&G will continue to respond to markouts as efficiently as always.

 We participate in the New Jersey One Call campaign that educates excavators on the requirement to call 811 three full business days before they do any digging.
 This allows PSE&G and other underground utility operators to respond and mark their underground facilities.
 The markout identifies where underground gas pipes are located so that they can be avoided during excavation.
 The markouts are only good for 45 business days, once the work begins, and the excavator is responsible for maintaining the markouts so that they remain visible even during digging.